LSAT Questions | Know What to Study to Get The Perfect Score

 What’s On the LSAT?

 The structure of the LSAT is pretty straightforward.
 It’s comprised of five 35-minute sections and one 15-minute break, bringing the total test time to 3 hours and 10 minutes.
+Do have in mind the LSAT overall difficulty.

 Here’s a breakdown of the LSAT sections, in no particular order (as the order of the test sections will be random):